microsoft/vscode-docs/docs/java/java-tutorial.md

 This tutorial shows you how to write and run a simple Hello World program in Java with Visual Studio Code.
 It also covers a few advanced features, which you can explore by reading other documents in this section.

-If you meet any issue when following this tutorial, please click the button below to report it to us
+If you run into any issues when following this tutorial, you can contact us by clicking the **Report an issue** button below.

 <a class="tutorial-feedback-btn" onclick="reportIssue('java-tutorial', 'getting-started')" href="javascript:void(0)">Report an issue</a>

 ## Before you begin